Lead-Role/ST-Trivia/README.md

 STAR TREK TRIVIA - This is a Star Trek trivia quiz/game.
 It currently contains 184 questions with the goal of 500 questions when complete.
-This is a work in progress.
+19 new questions were most recently added on 08/05/2024.
+Please note that this is a work in progress.

 All Star Trek movies and television series (including all animated shows) are included.
 Short Treks will not be included.